WL-Biol385-VR-Projects/ATP-Synthase-Project/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ATP-Synthase=Project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ATP-Synthase-Project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with ATP-Synthase-Project.
 If not, see <http://www.gnu.org/licenses/>.